Rating Methodology

 6. Cryptographic Anchoring

-The rating grade, composite score, proof-of-work hash, Merkle root, and timestamp are sealed via cryptographic attestation, creating an immutable, timestamped record.
+The rating grade, composite score, proof-of-work hash, Merkle root, and timestamp are sealed as a Verification Event Envelope (VEE) via cryptographic attestation, creating an immutable, timestamped record that any counterparty in the agentic economy can independently verify.

 Rating Tiers